radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 === DFS introduction

-In contrast to BFS, where we first scan the whole adjacency list of the vertex on top of the _queue_, in *depth-first search* we scan the adjacency list of the most recent vertex $x$ added to the _stack_ and we look for its neighbour not in $T$. \
+In contrast to BFS, where we first scan the whole adjacency list of the vertex on top of the _queue_, in *depth-first search* we scan the adjacency list of the most recent vertex $x$ added to the _stack_ and we look for its neighbour not in $T$. @bondymurty  \

 If there is such a neighbor, we add it to $T$.
 If not, we backtrack to the vertex which was added to $T$ just before $x$ and examine its neighbours, and so on. \